boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    not only per slice capacity constraints, but may as well enforce the constraints per 5G QoS Class within each slice.

-   5G slice using multiple 5QIs can potentially specify rates in one of the following ways:
+   A 5G slice using multiple 5QIs can potentially specify rates in one of the following ways:

    *  Rates per traffic class (CIR or CIR+PIR), no rate per slice (sum